Stone Age Man, Puns and Humor

 Although this page is an expert look at the Stone Age it also requires some simple puns.

-This will appeal to modern cavemen who may not have scientific knowledge or much intelligence at all.
+This will appeal to modern cavemen who may not have scientific knowledge or indeed, much intelligence at all.

 Here we are.